octobercms/docs/services-router.md

         Route::get('info', 'Acme\News@info');
     });

-You can of course add more than one middleware in a group, just one is used in the above examples for conveniance.
+You can of course add more than one middleware in a group, just one is used in the above examples for convenience.

 <a name="throwing-404-errors"></a>
 ## Throwing 404 errors